2023 Most Popular Public Administration Master's Degree Schools in Michigan

 Women make up 71% of the public admin majors at the school.

-Saginaw Valley State University did quite well in this year’s ranking of the most popular places for public administration students to get a master’s degree.
-It came in at #7 on the list.
-Saginaw Valley State University is a medium-sized public school located in the medium-sized suburb of University Center.
+Saginaw Valley State University ranked #7 on this year’s Most Popular Public Administration Master’s Degree Schools in Michigan list.
+Saginaw Valley State University is a medium-sized public school located in the suburb of University Center.

 Women make up 64% of the public admin majors at the school.

-University of Michigan - Dearborn came in at #8 in this year’s edition of the Most Popular Public Administration Master’s Degree Schools in Michigan ranking.
-UM Dearborn is a medium-sized public school located in the medium-sized city of Dearborn.
+University of Michigan - Dearborn landed the #8 spot in the 2023 rankings for the most popular master’s degree public administration programs.
+UM Dearborn is a medium-sized public school located in the midsize city of Dearborn.

 Women make up 77% of the public admin majors at the school.

-Full Public Administration at University of Michigan - Dearborn Report
+Read full report on Public Administration at University of Michigan - Dearborn

 Eastern Michigan University ranked #9 on this year’s Most Popular Public Administration Master’s Degree Schools in Michigan list.
-Located in the large suburb of Ypsilanti, Eastern Michigan is a public school with a large student population.
+Located in the suburb of Ypsilanti, Eastern Michigan is a public college with a fairly large student population.

 Of the 10 students majoring in public admin at Eastern Michigan, 40% are male and 60% are female.

-Northern Michigan University ranked #10 on this year’s Most Popular Public Administration Master’s Degree Schools in Michigan list.
-Northern Michigan University is a moderately-sized public school located in the remote town of Marquette.
+Northern Michigan University came in at #10 in this year’s edition of the Most Popular Public Administration Master’s Degree Schools in Michigan ranking.
+Northern Michigan University is a medium-sized public school located in the remote town of Marquette.

 Women make up 89% of the public admin majors at the school.